 top of page

 October 1st is the “International Observe the Moon Night”.
 So, let’s chat about our steadfast companion the Moon a little and ask ourselves: how well do you know something that you see almost every day and night throughout the month?
+Stargazing in Zion in October is a treat and since the first of October is “International Observe the Moon Night”, we wanted to focus on the moon phases and learn more about the moon this month!

 Let’s start with the simplest of lunar observations: the moon phases.
 As the Moon orbits the Earth in 29.5 days, the angle of sunlight hitting the near side waxes (increases) or wanes decreases.
 When the Moon is in the new moon phases it is between the Sun and the Earth, and you cannot see it.
 That is the official start to the lunar month.
 When the Earth is between the Moon and the Sun and the Moon is opposite the Sun in the sky (the moon rises when the Sun sets), then we have a Full Moon.
 In between we first and last (or third) quarter Moons when we see the Moon half full.
 Peek below to help imagine the monthly moves: